-On March 10, 2022, the fixed rate Multi-Family Housing Revenue Bonds, 2022 Series A, were issued in an amount of \$180,400,000.
-The bonds were issued and combined with other available monies to finance construction and permanent mortgage loans for certain developments and to refund certain outstanding bonds of the Corporation.
+On December 14, 2023, the fixed rate Multi-Family Housing Revenue Bonds, 2023 Series E-4, were issued in an amount of \$20,205,000.
+The bonds were issued to refund a portion of the Multi-Family Mortgage Revenue Debt Obligations (Caton Flats) and to provide permanent financing for a portion of the facility as the project converted to permanent status in December 2023.